 Yes, both interim and permanent injunctions are available as civil remedies in cases of copyright infringement.
 The courts in India are also ready to award ex parte ad interim injunctions in cases where there is an urgent need made out for restraining the act of infringement in question.
-In cases of grant of temporary injunctions, the trinity of prima facie case, irreparable injury and balance of convenience is always looked into by the courts in India.
+In cases where temporary injunctions are granted, the trinity of a prima facie case, irreparable injury and balance of convenience is always assessed by the courts in India.